 Stay cool.
 Keeping calm in crisis situations is a crucial skill, which is not easy to aquire, but it is absolutely necessary in order to make qualified decisions and to steer communication into the right direction.

-Be prepared.
-Always be aware that the next crisis may only be a headline away and prepare accordingly.
-Even if you don’t need your crisis communication plan often, you’ll be glad to have it at hand, just in case.
+Be aware.
+The next crisis may only be a headline away so prepare yourself accordingly.
+Even if you don’t need your crisis communication plan often, you will be glad to have it at hand, just in case.

 Be as honest and transparent as possible.
 Hushing up rarely works.
 Studies show that it is very much appreciated by consumers to admit mistakes, to communicate them openly and to provide transparent information.
 That creates a basis of trust.